-Instant Oats vs. Old-Fashioned Oats: Which Is Best for Baking?
+Instant Oats vs. Old-Fashioned Oats: The Uses for Each Type

-If you've ever been part of the old-fashioned oats vs. quick oats debate when it comes to baking, let this set the record straight on what's what.
+If you've ever been part of the old-fashioned oats vs. quick oats debate when it comes to breakfast and baking, let this set the record straight on what's what.

 It’s baking time!
 You’re set to whip up monster cookies or oatmeal dinner rolls—and discover that the recipe calls for quick-cooking oats.
 But there are only old-fashioned oats in the cupboard.
 Can you cross your fingers, swap it out and hope for the best?